 10. Archeer 16x52 Monocular

-The mirror is made of high-purity nitrogen and is water-resistant and fog-repellent.
-You can use it on a rainy day or in a wet climate without worrying about your monoculars.
+The mirror is manufactured of nitrogen with a high purity level and is both water- and fog-resistant.
+Thus, you may freely use it on a rainy day or in a damp region without worrying about damaging monoculars.

 PROS